paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 /// Paras that are to be cleaned up at the end of the session.
 /// The entries are sorted ascending by the para id.
 OutgoingParas: Vec<ParaId>;
 /// Messages ready to be dispatched onto the relay chain.
+The messages are processed in FIFO order.
 /// This is subject to `max_upward_queue_count` and
 /// `watermark_queue_size` from `HostConfiguration`.
 RelayDispatchQueues: map ParaId => Vec<UpwardMessage>;